 A. D. 1653: Oath of the ‘Coonan Cross’ at Mattancherry in Kochi and Consecration of Mar Thoma I by 12 priests Subsequent Period: Establishment of links with Church in Antioch.

-A. D. 1665: Re-Consecration of Mar Thoma I by Mar Gregorios Metropolitan and beginning of relationship with Syrian Church of Antioch.
+A. D. 1665: Re-Consecration of Mar Thoma I by Mar Gregorios Metropolitan and beginning of a relationship with Syrian Church of Antioch.

 A. D. 1816: Church Missionary Society (CMS) in London sent Rev. Thomas Norton to Malabar.